 The problem with this is that the white-headed duck is globally endangered.
 Interbreeding with the much commoner ruddy duck threatened the survival of the white-headed duck as a distinct species.
 Unless something was done, it was entirely possible that the Spanish white-headed duck population could effectively die out, undermining years of conservation work.

 Since the UK was home to around 95% of the feral population of ruddy ducks in Europe at the time, the British government took the decision in 2005 to systematically eradicate the ruddy ducks that had colonised our country.
 Understandably, this caused passionate debate and controversy.
 The ruddy duck, though non-native, was a charismatic species that had won the affection of many British birders, and there were many who were vehemently opposed to the cull.
-Critics said that the cost would be better spent on habitat protection rather than maintaining the genetic purity of a single species, but most conservation organisations deemed it necessary in order to ensure the survival of the white-headed duck in Europe.
+Critics said that the cost would be better spent on habitat protection rather than maintaining the genetic purity of a single species, but most conservation organisations, including the RSPB, deemed it necessary in order to ensure the survival of the white-headed duck in Europe.